MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/pushpins/font-based-pushpins.md

 ---
 title: "Font based Pushpins | Microsoft Docs"
-description: Provides how to use a custom font from the Font Awesome library to create custom pushpin icons for usage on a map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to use a custom font to create a pushpin icon using an off-screen canvas to measure the text and create an image from the font.
+Fonts are created using the Font Awesome library. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""